Skip to main content

 She graduated from Stephens College in Columbia, Mo., and later chaired its Board of Trustees for six years.
 She is chair of the Board of Directors of The Bascom, a Center for the Arts in Highlands, N.C., and is a member of the Board of Directors of the Medical University of South Carolina Foundation.

-Steve & Suzan Zoukis
+Suzan & Steve Zoukis

 Read About